Inspiration for Teaching Kids Kindness

-I told him that’s what awesome about giving.
+I told him that’s what’s awesome about giving.
 Every time you give something, God gives you a warm heart.
-It feels like a hug from Him.
 You can not give kindness without it giving you back more than you gave in the first place.

 That night he did pray for her.
 His prayers are always beautiful and so sweet.
-He prayed she would find her way with her children safe to Indiana.
+He prayed she would find her way with her children safely to Indiana.
 He prayed that when she got there, God would give her family a really nice home and a happy life.
 He prayed that her kids liked Grape Jelly (he doesn’t).

 Another example, T has spent a lot of time in-patient.
-He started having surgeries when he was just 3 months old and he just had two more February of this year.
+He started having surgeries when he was just 3 months old and he just had two more in February of this year.
 There have been too many in between.
 Because of all this time spent in-patient, our hearts really go out to the kids who are there right now.
 Every moment of every day children are in there.
-Life can easily lose it’s luster when you spend all of your time waiting on test results, waiting on the next doctor, waiting for the next medication.
+Life can easily lose its luster when you spend all of your time waiting on test results, waiting for the next doctor, and waiting for the next medication.
 Your whole life becomes about the reason you are in there.

 One more… T loves the military.
 He sees how brave and strong they are.
 He has friends whose parents are serving and aches for them.
 This year at Christmas we bought 150 Christmas cards for the soldiers and sent them through a Red Cross program.
 Here is a link to an article about how that works.
 With so many cards, I was just writing a quick greeting and moving on.
 T stopped me.